usnavy/Navy-Design-Guide/CONTRIBUTING.md

 # Welcome!
-We're so glad you're thinking about contributing to an DON open source project!
+We're so glad you're thinking about contributing to U.S. Navy open source project!
 If you're unsure about anything, just ask -- or submit the issue or pull request anyway.
 The worst that can happen is you'll be politely asked to change something.
 We love all friendly contributions.

 # Guidance on how to contribute
 There are two primary ways to help: